Columbia hosts Williams and Cornell - WTOP News

 BOTTOM LINE: Cornell visits Columbia after Nazir Williams scored 23 points in Cornell’s 79-77 loss to the Princeton Tigers.

 The Lions have gone 9-5 in home games.
-Columbia has a 7-9 record against teams over .500.
+Columbia is 7-9 against opponents with a winning record.

 LAST 10 GAMES: Lions: 4-6, averaging 72.8 points, 33.7 rebounds, 16.0 assists, 7.4 steals and 2.8 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 72.9 points per game.